How to Spend 48 Hours in Marseille: The Perfect Itinerary

 Other recommendations:

-Le Panier – Experience a unique and charming atmosphere by staying amidst the colourful streets of Le Panier, most known for its local art scene.
+Le Panier – Experience a unique and charming atmosphere by staying amidst the colourful streets of Le Panier, which is most known for its local art scene.

 Cours Julien – For those eager to experience the bustling nightlife of Marseille, your best pick would be Cours Julien, known for its array of cafes and bars.